solst-ice/chirp/README.md

 #### Clone this repository

-First, assuming you have the github CLI, use this command while in your end directory:
+First—assuming you have the GitHub CLI—use this command while in your end directory:

    ```bash
    gh repo clone solst-ice/chirp
    ```

-Otherwise use your terminal to go to your end directory & enter:
+Otherwise use this command while in your end directory:

    ```bash
    git clone https://github.com/solst-ice/chirp.git